Help Lakewood 'Thank a Servicemember'

-Over 20,000 cards, letters and even hand-drawn pictures for U.S. military servicemembers stationed overseas were collected in the last three years from Lakewood residents, businesses and community groups.
+Since the launch of the City of Lakewood's 'Thank a Servicemember' campaign in 2014, more than 23,000 cards, letters and even hand-drawn pictures for U.S. military servicemembers stationed overseas have been collected from Lakewood residents, businesses and community groups.

-This is the fourth year in a row that the City of Lakewood has organized the holiday greeting effort as a show of appreciation for U.S. servicemembers.
-The city designed a special postcard available free at drop-off locations for people to use, and some also provided their own cards and letters with words of encouragement.
+This is the fifth year that the City of Lakewood has organized the holiday greeting effort as a show of appreciation for U.S. servicemembers.
+Each year, the city designs a special postcard for the effort, and people are welcome to use or create their own cards, letters and drawings.
+The City will send all submissions to servicemembers overseas through the military support group, Operation Gratitude.

 Lakewood was founded in the 1950s largely by young World War II and Korean War veterans and their families, and an appreciation for military service has been a continuing value in the city for decades since.